M.A. Latin American Studies; M.P.H. Health Behavior Health Promotion

 My name is Dasy Jazmin Resendiz Torres, and I am a third-year graduate student doing a Master of Public Health in Health Behavior Health Promotion and a Masters in Latin American Studies.
 I was born in a rural community located in Rioverde, San Luis Potosi, Mexico, and grew up in a small town in Ringwood, Oklahoma.
 I completed my Bachelor of Science at the University of Kansas in 2018.
 My educational and personal experiences motivate me to continue to learn more about rural and underserved communities.
 My interest in learning more stems from my passion for addressing the importance of engaging with communities through quality community-based research approaches.

-• I was accepted to be part of the AHEC Scholars Program.
+• I was accepted as a scholar for the AHEC Scholars Program in 2019.
 The AHEC Scholars Program (ASP) is an innovative two-year community-based interprofessional and experiential training program in Arizona's rural and underserved areas.

-· I am also doing an internship with Cosechando Bientestar, a local food system initiative in Nogales, Arizona.
+• I’ve participated with Cosechando Bienestar, a local food system initiative in Nogales, Arizona.

 • I've volunteered for Casa Alitas, a local organization that is helping those newly arrived migrants from Central America.

 • I've traveled to San Luis, Arizona with the Mobile Health Unit to help with a health clinic offering services to migrant farmworkers.

 • Since 2021, I’ve been volunteering with the Mobile Health Unit by assisting with COVID-19 vaccine efforts.